Community Involvement: Nationwide Community Service Award and Our 50/50 Raffle and Superhero Race

 Hanover Insurance: OH/MI clients: 800-782-8385, all other states: 855-255-4264

 Hours of Operation: Monday-Friday 7am-9:30pm EST, Saturday 9am-5pm

 Progressive: Auto: 877-776-2436

 Westfield: personal lines: 844-948-1893, commercial business: 800-236-3884

-Hours of operation: Monday-Friday 8am-6pm EST, Saturday 10am-3pm (no Saturdays for commercial).
-Westfield billing open 8am-8pm Monday-Friday.
+Hours of Operation: Monday-Friday 8am-6pm EST, Saturday 10am-3pm (no Saturdays for commercial).
+Westfield billing is open 8am-8pm Monday-Friday.

 What is the Client Portal?

 Howard Hanna Insurance Services is pleased to offer our clients exclusive access to our Client Portal.
 The Client Portal is a personalized web account that provides 24/7 access to your individual policy information.
 You can access it at home or on the go from your desktop computer, laptop, tablet, or smartphone.
 You can even access it via a special app, InsurLink!

 InsurLink gives you full access to your insurance agency with the intuitive user interface and flexibility of a mobile app.
 Now you can connect to your insurance agency on your terms and your schedule.
 Visit the app store and download it from there.